sara-nl/clouddocs/VU-20181116/partA.markdown

 * Log in to the [UI](https://ui.hpccloud.surfsara.nl/)
 * Choose the *Storage* tab on the left menu of the screen and then _<i class="fa fa-cloud-download"></i> Apps_

 You will see a list of 'all' the `apps` we have available.
-For the purposes of this course, we will make use of an Ubuntu desktop 14.04.5 `app`.
+For the purposes of this course, we will make use of an Ubuntu `app`.

-* Select the `appliance` with the name **ubuntu-14.04.5-desktop-20171102** (ID 99) by clicking on the tick-box next to it
+* Select the `appliance` with the name **Ubuntu-18.04.1-Desktop (2018-11-01)** by clicking on the tick-box next to it
 * Click on the OpenNebula button at the top of the screen
 * A dialogue will pop up asking you for a few details.
 Edit as follows:
   * Name: **First Image**